Demi Vollering: 2024

 Following on from her annus mirabilis in 2023, Vollering went through the entire spring classics campaign without raising her arms in victory.
 She began her season at Omloop het Nieuwsblad with a sixth-place finish, followed third place at Strade Bianche and eighth place at the Tour of Flanders, before rounding out the spring classics with back-to-back podium finishes as runner-up at La Flèche Wallonne and third place at Liège–Bastogne–Liège.

-Vollering quickly put to bed any doubts about her form, by dominating the Spanish stage racing block.
+Vollering quickly cleared up any doubts about her form, by dominating the Spanish stage racing block.
 She took her first win of the season at La Vuelta on the stage 5 summit finish in Jaca, moving into the race leader's red jersey.
 She finished as runner up to Évita Muzic on the following stage to Laguna Negra, before taking another stage victory and securing the general classification on stage 8 to Valdesquí.
 She followed this win up by winning a stage and the overall title at Itzulia Women, as well as two stages and the general classification at the Vuelta a Burgos.

 In June, Vollering continued her stage race dominance by winning three out of four stages and the general classification at the Tour de Suisse.